Luis Trenker: Film career

 Trenker's first contact with film came in 1921, when he helped director Arnold Fanck on one of his mountain films.
 The main actor could not perform the stunts required, and so Trenker assumed the leading role.
 He gradually assumed more roles on the set, and by 1928 was directing, writing, and starring in his own films.
-By now he had abandoned his job as an architect to concentrate on his films.
+By then, he had abandoned his job as an architect to concentrate on his films.

-In 1928 he married Hilda von Bleichert, the daughter of a fabrics manufacturer from Leipzig, and together they had four children.
+In 1928 he married Hilda von Bleichert, the daughter of a fabrics manufacturer from Leipzig, with whom he had four children.
 In 1932 Trenker created (with Curtis Bernhardt and Edwin H. Knopf) a historical film The Rebel.
 Trenker stated that the film's plotline of a Tyrolean mountaineer Severin Anderlan leading a revolt against occupying French forces in 1809, during the Napoleonic Wars.
 The greatest Tirolean patriot Andreas Hofer was a proto-type of "Severin Anderlan" ...
 Trenker was designed to mirror what was happening in contemporary Germany as it rejected the terms of the Treaty of Versailles.

 The main theme of Trenker's work was the idealization of peoples connection with their homeland and pointing out the decadence of city life (most clearly visible in his 1934 film Der verlorene Sohn (The Prodigal Son).
 This loosely played into the hands of Nazi propagandists, who seized upon the nationalistic elements of his work.
 However, Trenker refused to allow his work to be subverted as such and eventually moved to Rome in 1940 to avoid further governmental pressure.
 After a pair of documentary films, however, Trenker returned to Bolzano and stopped making films.
 The style he had developed in the thirties was not limited to nationalistic, folkloristic, and heroic clichés.
 His impersonation of a hungry, downtrodden immigrant in depression era New York was regarded as one of the seminal scenes for future Italian neorealism by the likes of Roberto Rossellini.